The Hamlet Apocalypse

 This work is a dystopia of the now generation, it is a silent party, a desperate plea and a rambunctious prayer.
 Above all, the work at its absolute heart is about humanity, the power of death and the value of life.

-originally produced and presented at La Mama with subsequent seasons at Adelaide Fringe and La Boite Theatre Company.
+originally produced and presented at La Mama with subsequent seasons at Adelaide Fringe, La Boite Theatre Company and the Judith Wright Centre of Contemporary Arts.
 Supported by PowerArts.

 this production is available to tour